 What to put in your will

 Writing a coherent will can be a complex task.
 This guide should help you with what should be included in your will.
-If your questions remain unanswered, contact us: we provide legal expertise for wills and probate.
+If your questions remain unanswered about what to put in your will, get in touch.

 Wills, trusts, tax and probate solicitorsContact us

 A will may not only cover your estate and define beneficiaries but can also define other arrangements such as:

 - Custody of your children, step-children or foster children